 Three sisters, a rock formation in Katoomba is probably the most visited site in Australia.
-Several walking track into the valley can take you to secluded spots in the wild and you can explore hidden waterfalls and beautiful flora and fauna of the region.
+Several walking tracks into the valley can take you to secluded spots in the wild and you can explore hidden waterfalls and the beautiful flora and fauna of the region.
 If you are into scenic rides, Scenic World is the best spot to visit as it has the world's steepest incline as well as a Sky Trolley that takes you across the Megalong Valley.

 Interesting facts about the Blue Mountains Australia

-The Blue Mountains are over more than 400 millions years old.
+The Blue Mountains are over more than 400 million years old.
 Jenolan caves are amongst the oldest caves in the world.
 The Blue Mountains area is part of the Great Dividing Range that stretches from Queensland to NSW and Victoria.
 This is the third-longest mountain range in the world.

 The Blue Mountains are called Blue mountains because of the blue smoke that surrounds the mountains by burning blue gum tree wood.
 From Sydney, the mountain ranges appear bluish-grey throughout the year.

-The Blue mountains have the second steepest incline in the world in Scenic World.
+The Blue Mountains have the second steepest incline in the world in Scenic World.

 A number of people are reported lost every year while bushwalking in the mountain ranges.